naughtybear/big_data_project/README.md

 ### 1. Data Collection and Cleaning

-- This part of the project involves the collection of data from movies datasets,TMDB,IMDB, using their respective APIs.
-The collected data is then cleaned to remove irrelevant information and prepare it for further processing.
+- This part of the project involves the collection and cleanning of data from kaggle movies datasets and TMDB,IMDB APIs.
+- The collected data will be cleaned, transformed, and standardized and be saved into the table in database for further processing.
 - Gather essential movie details, such as casts, director, genres, budgets, ratings, etc.
-- Retrieve new movie data from the TMDB dataset API in a period of time.
+- Retrieve new movie data from the TMDB dataset API in a period of time, and fill out missing data using IMDB API.

 ### 2. Reddit Casts Sentiment

-This part of the project analyzes the sentiment of the comments on Reddit related to the cast of a particular movie.
+- This part of the project analyzes the sentiment of the comments on Reddit related to the cast of a particular movie.
+- For each movie title/director/actor, we retrieve about 1000 latest comments.
 ### 3. Reddit Director Sentiment

 This part of the project analyzes the sentiment of the comments on Reddit related to the director of a particular movie.